ipfs/js-ipfs/packages/ipfs-http-client/README.md

 All core API methods take _additional_ `options` specific to the HTTP API:

 * `headers` - An object or [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers) instance that can be used to set custom HTTP headers.
 Note that this option can also be [configured globally](#custom-headers) via the constructor options.
-* `signal` - An [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that can be used to abort the request on demand.
-* `timeout` - A number or string specifying a timeout for the request.
-If the timeout is reached before data is received a [`TimeoutError`](https://github.com/sindresorhus/ky/blob/2f37c3f999efb36db9108893b8b3d4b3a7f5ec45/index.js#L127-L132) is thrown.
-If a number is specified it is interpreted as milliseconds, if a string is passed, it is intepreted according to [`parse-duration`](https://www.npmjs.com/package/parse-duration).
-Note that this option can also be [configured globally](#global-timeouts) via the constructor options.
 * `searchParams` - An object or [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) instance that can be used to add additional query parameters to the query string sent with each request.

 ### Instance Utils